ashwinjo/cyperf-ce-all-in-one/StreamableHTTPImplementationTesting.md

 ## What's Next

 After successful setup, you can:
-- Use the MCP tools through your preferred MCP client
+- Use the MCP tools through your preferred MCP client (Goose, Claude Desktop, etc.)
 - Monitor operations through the web interface at `http://localhost:8001/test`
 - Access detailed API documentation at `http://localhost:8000/docs`
+- Connect directly via HTTP POST requests to `http://localhost:8001/mcp`
 - Extend functionality by modifying the source code and rebuilding containers

 ---

-**Note**: This SSE implementation provides a bridge between MCP clients and your existing FastAPI Cyperf controller, enabling seamless integration with AI assistants and other MCP-compatible tools.
+**Note**: This Streamable HTTP implementation provides a bridge between MCP clients and your existing FastAPI Cyperf controller, enabling seamless integration with AI assistants and other MCP-compatible tools using standard HTTP POST requests with JSON-RPC 2.0 protocol.